Start here for a quick understanding of politics and advocating for the world’s poor.

 10. How can I influence my leaders to support legislation that improves living conditions for millions of people?
 You’ve come to the right place!
 The big four:

 - Email and call Congress in support of key bills.
-With access to 90 percent of the Senate, The Borgen Project has seen first-hand just how influential a handful of emails and calls can be in getting a leader to support a key bill.
+With access to 90% of the Senate, The Borgen Project has seen first-hand just how influential a handful of emails and calls can be in getting a leader to support a key bill.
 It only takes a few seconds but through this level of outreach, you are putting key issues on the radars of your Members of Congress that might not have otherwise been there.
 Emailing and calling Congress is a huge part of The Borgen Project’s success, and it starts at the individual level (meaning Y-O-U)!

 - Mobilize others to contact Congress.
 Be a force-multiplier.
-One email is good but ten is better.
+One email is good but 10 is better.
 We frequently see leaders support a bill after one person in their district mobilizes a handful of people to contact the leader.

 - Lobby.
 Be a voice for the voiceless.
 You don’t have to be an expert or politically savvy to meet with your elected officials.
 The majority of meetings staffers and leaders have are with nervous constituents who don’t know anything about politics.
 However, the idea is to communicate your passion as an advocate for the world’s poor and a few key points on the bill you’re presenting.
 If you forget something, that’s fine; when you send a thank you email after the meeting you can always include this information.